lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 🌱 Hanashiro travels extensively and sees a lot.
 You can experience as much scenery as he does by [building an AI-powered app][4].

+🌱 We have [a photo of Hanashiro][5], although not sure whether that's his real appearance 😄.

 Let's go and collect the sprouts now!

 #